Systematic construction of stabilizer codes via gauging abelian boundary symmetries: Foliated type-I fracton order from 2D linear subsystem symmetries

 Gauging of the LSS then happens by initializing the gauge fields in the trivial tensor product configuration $\bigotimes_{\msf p\in\msf P(\square)}\ket{1}^\msf p$ and applying the above projector $\mc P$ so as to obtain

 The notation $\G^{(0,1)}$, following \cite{Rayhaun23}, is motivated by the fact that there is a sense in which linear subsystem symmetries can be thought of as `$(0,1)$-form' symmetries: $0$-form symmetries acting on a codimension $1$ foliation of the spatial manifold.
-The LSS symmetry is \emph{localized} in the sense that $\mc G_g^{\msf v} \cdot \G^{(0,1)} = \G^{(0,1)}$, $\forall\,\msf v\in\msf V(\square)$, $g\in G$.
 From the above definition of the gauging map it follows that it satisfies:

 $\forall g\in G$, $\msf i\in\mbb Z_{L_x}$, $\msf j\in\mbb Z_{L_y}$.
-Hence, in line with the expectation from the general framework, states transforming non-trivially under one or more of the global linear subsystem symmetry generators are annihilated by the gauging map $\G^{(0,1)}$.\\
+Hence, in line with the expectation from the general framework, states transforming non-trivially under one or more of the global linear subsystem symmetry generators are annihilated by the gauging map $\G^{(0,1)}$.

 Let us now present the emergent symmetries.
 These happen to be themselves linear subsystem symmetries supported on the dual square lattice $\square^\vee$ and are labeled by characters $\chi\in\widehat G$.
 Similarly as in the case of the initial LSS it proves useful to define the vertices of the dual square lattice, $\msf v^\vee\in\msf V(\square^\vee)$, in terms of their Cartesian coordinates, i.e. $\msf v^\vee\equiv(\msf i^\vee,\msf j^\vee)\in\mbb Z_{L_y}\times\mbb Z_{L_x}$.
 Also notice that the dual vertices can be identified under Poincar\'e duality with the plaquettes of the primal square lattice, formally: $\msf V(\square^\vee)\ni\msf v^\vee\equiv\msf p\in\msf P(\square)$.
 We then define for any character $\chi\in\widehat G$ the \emph{dual} LSS generators: